configcat-labs/feature-flags-with-elmah/README.md

-Read.me template:

 # ZPlatform

-#### (Optional) In case the blog post is already published, please add: [Read the blog post here](https://configcat.com/blog/)

-This repository contains the source code for the platformer game in the article: Disabling error alerts at runtime with ConfigCat and elmah.io.
+This repository contains the source code for the platformer game in the article: [Disabling error alerts at runtime with ConfigCat and elmah.io](https://medium.com/@sigewuzhere/disabling-error-alerts-at-runtime-with-elmah-io-and-configcat-e7c5e15ddf23).

 The game was built with Phaser.js.
 It uses elmah.io and [ConfigCat](https://configcat.com/) to filter error alerts for specific users.